hswitte/s15_witte_data_lecture_notes/README.md

   - POST is a create operation (passes data and updates the resource)
   - PUT is an update (updates a particular ID of the resource)
   - DELETE is destroy operation

+Sinatra is a tool that provides a pretty simple way to start prototyping webapps checkout contacts (on course site) for an example web service implementation